richardcblewett/cat-breed-chooser-backend/README.md

 ## Searching

-Rather than create a new JPA Query for every specific combination of parameters, for the most part I chose to use one query that would return all breeds and then filter out the breeds that did not meet the input criteria.
+Rather than create a new JPA Query for every specific combination of parameters, for the most part I chose to use one query that would return all breeds.
+I would then filter out the breeds that did not meet the input criteria.
 I chose to do things this way because some of my earlier query attempts were returning errors and this was another way to give me the results I was looking for.<br>

 As the old adage goes: "There's more than one way to skin a cat." <br>